FightingDesign/fighting-design/packages/fighting-theme/README.en-US.md

 </button>
 ```

-Because there will be a unique `class` in a component, that is,`f-button`, then `f-button` should also be added in front of the `f-button-round` attribute to prevent style pollution.
+Because there will be a unique `class` in a component, that is,`f-button`, then `f-button` should also be added in front of the `f-button__round` attribute to prevent style pollution.

 Negative example: